exercism/c/concepts/dynamic-memory-management/about.md

 It is prudent to check the result of `calloc` for `NULL` and gracefully handle it if it fails.
 The pointer returned is of type `pointer-to-void` which can roughly be considered as a "generic" pointer that can be converted to the specific type used by the memory.
 `calloc` has two parameters.
-The first parameter is how many of the data type to be allocated.
+The first parameter is for how many of the specified data type is to be allocated.
-The second parameter is the size of the data type to be allocated.
+The second parameter is for the size of the specified data type to be allocated.

 In the following example all of the `printf` statements should always show `0`, since `calloc` is guaranteed to zero the newly allocated values.